 Tips for Advent Competitions

-Are you ready for the busiest time of the year for compers?
+Get ready for the busiest time of the year for compers – yes, the advent comps are coming!

-You may have noticed a few companies starting their daily giveaways early, but most will be launching next Friday, 1st December.
+You may have noticed a few companies starting their daily giveaways early, but most will be launching them on Saturday, 1st December.
 There will be a mix of comps – some will be 24 prizes, one a day until Christmas.
-For others, there might be a daily prize on weekdays only.
+For others, there might be a daily prize on weekdays only – likely yo start on 3rd December this year.
 And some companies might do a ’12 days of Christmas’ promotion, either starting on the 1st or the 12th December.
 In some cases, there will be prizes on some days and discounts/offers on the other days.
 If it’s a social media comp, the winner is usually contacted or announced the following day.

 Yes, Advent can be a rather stressful time for compers, but don’t panic!
 Here are my tips on getting organised…